 After conducting an interview, the Beneficiary accomplishes an assessment of each candidate according to description of a method of selection of the winning contractor that was indicated in the announcement and then chooses the most advantageous proposal or proposals.
 Each second stage participants are informed about the Beneficiary’s choice.

+6.2a.4.
+In the framework of this simplified principle of competitiveness the rules of granting procurements as well as the rules of introducing changes in the agreements as indicated in points 6.2.9 and 6.2.10 of the Manual apply respectively.